Land Rover Defender: Defender licensees and clones

 Defenders, derivatives and clones have been built by a number of manufacturers.
-Most prominent is Santana Motors in Spain, who has built these under license from Land Rover since 1958.
+Most prominent is Santana Motors in Spain, who has built these under licence from Land Rover since 1958.
 They were built from CKD kits until the licence expired in 1983; Land Rover derivatives (Santana Series IV) were then introduced in 1984 and built until 1994.

 Morattab in Iran manufactures it as the "Pazhan", using a Mitsubishi/Hyundai V6 engine, using parts and molds purchased from Santana.
 Tempo in West Germany, Minerva in Belgium, Otokar in Turkey (beginning in 1987 and continued until the original production ended), and Karmann in Brazil (from 1999 to 2006, using Land Rover CKD kits) have also built Defenders and derivatives.

 Via their commercial vehicle arm, Fiat marketed a modified version of the Spanish Santana PS10 ("Aníbal" for the Spanish market).
 Product as the Iveco Massif between 2007 and 2011, the model was manufactured by the Santana Motor factory in Linares, Spain.

 Assembly also occurred in Pakistan, Malaysia and South Africa.